-Prior to or concurrently with the Offerings, the Company will purchase from NSI for \$25 million the exclusive rights to distribute NSI products in Thailand, Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam.
-The Company will pay \$15 million of this amount out of the proceeds of the Offerings.
+Concurrently with the Offerings, the Company purchased from NSI for \$25 million the exclusive rights to distribute NSI products in Thailand, Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam.
+The Company has paid \$5 million of this amount, and will pay another \$10 million of this amount in January 1997, out of the proceeds of the Offerings.